How many calories in Skinless & Boneless Salmon Fillets (Ocado)

 How many vitamins in Skinless & Boneless Salmon Fillets:

-- Fair Trade Yellowfin Tuna in Water
+- Tuna Chunks in Spring Water

-- Smoked Norwegian Salmon Slices
+- Scottish Maple & Thyme Hot Smoked Salmon Slices

-- Tuna Chunks in Sunflower Oil
+- Anchovy Fillets in Olive Oil